Bonanza 2023: Unveiling the Cost-Effective Ad Banner Sizes for Maximum Impact. Download

 However, do these restrictions apply to bidstream data?
 Well, this is honestly a philosophical question.
 Some say yes, some say no, but if we were to put all the lyrics aside and look at the facts:

-As we have learned, all parties of the programmatic ecosystem benefit from the bidstream data, but there is a category of advertisers that benefits from bidstream data more than others - advertisers that use a white-label DSP.
-They are the ones who get access to all the publishers' user data.
+As we have learnt, all parties of the programmatic ecosystem benefit from the bidstream data, but there is a category of advertisers that benefits from bidstream data more than others – white-label DSP users.
+They are the ones who get access to all the publishers’ user data.

 Self-serve DSP also relies on bidstream data, but only to make bid requests.
 Its users have no access to the information and its further utilization for personal use.

-Epom's white-label DSP users receive an extensive file with all the bidstream data information.
+If we consider DSP users – they receive an extensive file with all the bidstream data information.
 This file then can be run through a machine learning tool that would analyze, parse, and segment the users into categories.

 Key Takeaways from the Bidstream Data Collection